Avoxel284/discord-nuke/README.md

 <img src="https://mirrors.creativecommons.org/presskit/buttons/88x31/png/cc-zero.png" width=100>

 All assets are free to use.
 An Adobe Illustrator file has been provided containing the emojis and default logo.
-Credit to the author (me) is not required.